 This is the first step in fixing your inaccessible site or app.
 It involves evaluating your website to identify barriers that are preventing individuals with various forms of disabilities from accessing the site.

 Accessibility audit of your site must first of all be carried out using automated website accessibility testing tools that test against the WCAG 2.0/2.1 standards and backed up with multiple manual expert testings with assistive technologies to detect critical accessibility issues automated testing software cannot detect.
 The manual test is majorly to assess and experiences the site content like a disabled user to identify issues.
 On completion of the evaluation, an audit/assessment report declaring the result of such evaluation and detailing comprehensive, page-by-page analysis with documentation of areas in need of remediation and how to make your website accessible and WCAG compliant.
+See our WAVE Accessibility evaluation report to know what to expect.

 Digital/Web Accessibility Remediation